mikepenz/wallsplash-android/README.md

 #Preview

 A quick preview video can be found @[YouTube](https://www.youtube.com/watch?v=98-bArYkfAI)

+#Restrictions

+You can use this project for any app you like, with the following restrictions:
+* It has to be free
+* You have to give credits
+* You are not allowed to use the included API as image source

 #Credits

-Thanks [Saul MM](https://github.com/saulmm) for the source of [OpenLibra-Material](https://github.com/saulmm/OpenLibra-Material) which is the base for this project.
+Thanks [Saul MM](https://github.com/saulmm) for the basic structure of [OpenLibra-Material](https://github.com/saulmm/OpenLibra-Material) which is the base (i think just 10% are of the original code is in tact :D) for this project.

 #Developed By